 - Repeal unnecessary audit provisions from the Cooperative Agricultural Association Law that currently require agricultural cooperatives to provide certified financial audits to the department, removing an antiquated burden for existing cooperatives and a barrier for new cooperatives.

-- Agriculture and Rural Youth Organization Grant Program, funded at $500,000, to reestablish this program to fund agricultural and rural youth organizations to help increase knowledge and awareness of agricultural issues within the commonwealth.
+- Agriculture and Youth Grant Program, funded at $500,000, to reestablish this program to fund agricultural and rural youth organizations to help increase knowledge and awareness of agricultural issues within the commonwealth.

 - The Pennsylvania Farm to School Grant Program, funded at $500,000, to improve childhood nutrition while increasing exposure to agriculture.